KnpLabs/DoctrineBehaviors/README.md

 }

 ```

+The important part is actually the `LoggableInterface`.
+The `Loggable` trait is only here to provide a default
+implementation.

 These messages are then passed to the configured callable.
 You can define your own, by passing another callable to the LoggableSubscriber: